Contributing to Bot

 - Docker Compose (This already comes bundled on macOS and Windows, so you shouldn't need to install it)

 You will need access to a copy of the git repository of your own that will allow you to edit the code and push your commits to.
 Creating a copy of a repository under your own account is called a fork.

 This is where all your changes and commits will be pushed to, and from where your PRs will originate from.

-For any Core Developers, since you have write permissions already to the original repository, you can just create a feature branch to push your commits to instead.
+For any staff member, since you have write permissions already to the original repository, you can just create a feature branch to push your commits to instead.